adonisjs/v5-docs/content/guides/introduction.md

 Please read the [AdonisJS at a glance](https://adonisjs.com/adonisjs-at-glance) document if you are unsure whether AdonisJS will fit your needs or match the programming style.

-## Typescript usage
+## TypeScript usage

 AdonisJS is a backend framework for Node.js.
-The framework is written in Typescript, and the application you will create using AdonisJS is also going to be in Typescript.
+The framework is written in TypeScript, and the application you will create using AdonisJS is also going to be in TypeScript.

-We are very particular about how we leverage Typescript and maintain a good balance between the static type safety and the visual noise.
+We are very particular about how we leverage TypeScript and maintain a good balance between the static type safety and the visual noise.

-If you have never used Typescript, we recommend learning the basics of the language first and then using AdonisJS.
+If you have never used TypeScript, we recommend learning the basics of the language first and then using AdonisJS.

 ## Familiarity with Node.js